microsoft/net-offloads/udp-rsc-offload.md

 If Layer 2 (L2) headers are present in coalesced datagrams, the SCU MUST contain a valid L2 header.
 The L2 header in the SCU MUST resemble the L2 header of the coalesced datagrams.

 Packets from multiple flows may be coalesced in parallel, as hardware and memory permit.
-Packets from different flows MUST NEVER be coalesced together.
+Packets from different flows MUST NOT be coalesced together.

 Packets from multiple receives interleaved may be separated and coalesced with their respective flows. i.e. Given flows A, B, and C, if packets arrive in the following order; A, A, B, C, B, A; the packets from the A flow may be coalesced into AAA, and the packets from the B flow coalesced into BB, while the packet from the C flow may be indicated normally or coalesced with a pending SCU from flow C.